 If an entity has both Resistance and Weakness to the same type of damage, use whichever is larger but subtract the difference between them.
 So, an entity with Fire Resistance 3 and Fire Weakness 1 would have Fire Resistance, but the value would be reduced to 2 (3-1).
 An entity with the same value for both Resistance and Weakness would thus have them cancel out and be treated as if it had neither.

 Some effects, such as enchantments, provide enhancement dice to entries.
 These additional dice, specified as +XdY, are added to the base roll.
 Effects that modify dice number or damage directly do not modify the dice number or level of enhancement dice.
-The Piercing attribute does reduce dice level for Defense enhancement dice, however.
+The Piercing attribute does reduce dice level for Defense enhancement dice, however; Piercing values are first applied to enhancement dice, with any leftover Piercing applying to the base Defense.

 Enhancement dice on Damage entries have their own damage type separately from that of the base entry.
 If no type is listed, the enhancement damage is untyped even if the base damage is typed.

-Effects that fire based on things such as the minimum or maximum roll result apply only to the base entry before any enhancement dice are applied.
-For example, when considering the Special text of the Cudgel's Action entry, any enhancement dice are ignored when determining if the maximum Damage roll was achieved.
+Effects that fire based on the minimum or maximum roll result apply only to the base entry before any enhancement dice are applied.

 Many Actions and Reactions have a Special entry below the Damage entry.
 As with Damage, these entries apply only if the opposed roll is won, if there was no opposed roll, or if the Special entry otherwise specifies conditions that are met.